Literary – Book Award

 1. Must portray some aspect of the African American experience past, present or future.

 2. All authors, editors and contributors must be African American(s) born in the United States.

 3. Must be published in the United States in the year preceding presentation of the award.

 4. Must be an original work.

 The final submission date to each juror is December 31, 2019.
 Decisions will be made during the American Library Association’s (ALA) Midwinter Meeting in Philadelphia, PA in January 2020.
-The awards will be presented in Chicago, ILduring ALA’s Annual Conference in June 2020.
-Publishers and winning authors will be advised of the Literary Award Committee’s decision in advance of the annual conference.
+The awards will be presented in Tulsa, OK during the National Conference of African American Librarians (August 5-9, 2020).
+Publishers and winning authors will be advised of the Literary Award Committee’s decision in advance of the conference.